 First Story’s Blog

-Two new bursary places for the PGCert in Teaching Creative Writing at its Institute of Continuing Education.
+Five bursary places available to study for a University of Cambridge PGCert in Teaching Creative Writing at its Institute of Continuing Education

 Our new Young Ambassadors Programme is an exciting supported volunteering opportunity for alumni keen to continue their engagement with creative writing.
 It puts young people at the heart of promoting creative writing within their schools and local communities.

 In its fourth year, the Rathbones Folio Prize Mentorships scheme pairs four talented First Story alumni with acclaimed writers from the Folio Academy, receiving a year of 1:1 mentoring support to further develop their writing craft.

 In light of the coronavirus pandemic, this summer, our annual residential programme took place virtually.
 With participants connecting entirely online, we managed to maintain almost all of the key elements that make this project so special and impactful.